-Get off to a running start with your new Coolpad Conjr!
+Get off to a running start with your new Coolpad Defiant!

-Device layout
+Device Layout

-Main keys
+Main Keys

 Key Function

-Power Press and hold to turn your phone on or off.
-Press to turn on or lock the screen.
+N Press and hold to turn your phone on or off.

+U Power Press to turn on or lock the screen.

 Recents Tap to open the list of recent apps.

 O Home Tap to return to the Home screen.

+O nome Tap and hold to activate Google Search.

-∃ Back Tap to return to the previous screen.
+Tap to return to the previous screen.

 Volume Press to adjust the phone volume.

-Charging the battery
+Charging the Battery

-- Connect one end of the data cable to the USB port.
-This is located at the bottom of the phone. - Connect the other end to the travel adapter. - Connect the travel adapter to an electrical outlet to fully charge the phone.
+- Connect the Micro USB end of the data cable to the Micro USB port on your device.
+This is located on the lower right side of your phone. - 2.
+Connect the other end to the travel adapter. - 3.
+Connect the travel adapter to an electrical outlet to fully charge your phone. - Use the travel adapter that comes with your phone; using other adapters may damage your phone. - Charging your phone through a USB cable that is attached to a laptop takes more time than charging it with the travel adapter.